rails/rails/guides/source/testing.md

 =====================================

 This guide covers built-in mechanisms offered by Rails to test your application.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

 * Understand Rails testing terminology.
 * Write unit, functional, and integration tests for your application.